AkhilT044/Pharmacovigilance-Data-Analysis/README.md

       * **Reporting Biases**: The data is subject to under-reporting (many AEs are never reported) and stimulated reporting (e.g., media attention can cause a spike in reports).
       * **Confounding Factors**: The analysis does not fully control for factors like the underlying disease (**confounding by indication**).

-  * **Future Work**:
+  * **Future Work & Potential Data Science Extensions**:
+    The current analysis provides a robust foundation.
+Future work could extend this project into the **data science** realm by:

-      * **MedDRA SOC Mapping**: Integrate a MedDRA dictionary to analyze signals at the System Organ Class level and create heatmaps.
+      * **MedDRA SOC Mapping**: Integrating a MedDRA dictionary to analyze signals at the System Organ Class level.
-      * **Time Series Analysis**: Process multiple quarters of data to formally analyze signal trends over time.
+      * **Time Series Forecasting**: Processing multiple quarters of data to build predictive models for signal trends.
-      * **NLP on Narratives**: Use Natural Language Processing to extract richer context from the free-text narratives included in the case reports.
+      * **NLP on Narratives**: Using Natural Language Processing to extract richer context from the free-text narratives included in the case reports.